MicrosoftDocs/power-automate-docs/articles/data-operations.md

 Let's do this.

 1. Find, and then add, the **Filter array** action to your flow.
-2. Configure the filter array action as shown in the following image.<!--note from editor: I changed "Deon" to "Eugenia" in the image.-->
+2. Configure the filter array action as shown in the following image.

     ![In the From section, the first line is set to Body.
 In the second line, first is set equal to Eugenia](./media/data-operations/add-configure-filter-array-2.png)
 3. Save, and then run your flow.